Astrolux MF 04 flashlight review:

-I tested them both with the same Samsung Q30 flat top batteries (using the magnet trick I mentioned earlier for the MF04).
+I tested them both with the same Samsung Q30 flat top batteries (using the magnet trick I mentioned earlier).
 My measurements always seem to be a little on the lower end compared to others.
 Astrolux claims a throw of MAX 1460000cd 1.4million candela.
 Which is almost double of what I measured.. at least at 5 meters.
 I know measuring at 5 meters for such a flashlight is pointless, but it was the easiest to start off with!

 Conclusion is that my Astrolux MF04 throws quite a bit farther than the BLF GT!

-Use coupon code 720f70 for a nice discount.
+Use coupon code 720f70 at banggood for a nice discount.